rsade090/3D_Objec_Detection/README.md

 ### train and test
 For the training FasterRCNNTrain.py file should be run.
 Also, test_categorized.py should be run for evaluation(testing) on the test dataset.

+#### rgb to fusion
+TransfuserModel.py, class Transfuser, def forward

+#### changing fusion operators
+TransfuserModel.py, class Encoder, def forward

+#### num input feature is changing (3 to 18)
+TransfuserModel.py, class Encoder, self.lidar_encoder